Routine Animal Mortality Management Options in Missouri

 This option is the least desirable, due to the potential for water pollution.
 Burial is acceptable if certain practices are followed to limit pollution.
 As defined in the revised 10 CSR 20-8.300, Class I operations shall not use burial as a permanent mortality management method to dispose of routine mortalities.
 For all operations, prior approval from the DNR is required for burying significant numbers of unexpected mortalities.

 Although on-site burial is the least-preferred method of disposal, it may be a practical option for some producers.
+One should always contact DNR to determine the suitability of a site prior to burial.

 In order to comply with the law, the burial method must follow certain guidelines.
 These restrictions may be very different from traditional dead animal disposal practices.
 The following outlines on-site dead animal burial: